Advocating for change for women and girls in Georgia.

 GWPI: A powerful network of advocates

 Nearly 100 women advocates have participated in the Georgia Women’s Policy Institute, forming a strong alumni network dedicated to creating positive policy change for women and girls in our state.
-Read below to see a list of current and former GWPI fellows.
+See below for a list of GWPI alumni: